Tesla Autopilot: Full Self Driving (Supervised)

-In April 2024, FSD version 12.3.3 officially replaced the word "beta" with "supervised" in its naming and Tesla announced that users had driven over 1 billion miles on FSD Beta.
-Version 12.3.3 introduced vision-based Autopark for non-USS vehicles.
+In April 2024, FSD version 12.3.3 replaced the word "beta" with "supervised" in its naming, and Tesla announced that users had driven over 1 e9mi on FSD Beta.

 In March 2024, FSD version 12.3.6 started rolling out to an initial set of US customers, receiving positive feedback.
 Subsequently, Tesla announced a free one-month trial of FSD and Musk mandated demonstrating FSD to all prospective buyers in the US.
+Tesla also began rolling out a new vision-based Autopark system to vehicles without ultrasonic sensors.

 In May 2024, analysts of data released by YipitData found that, of the nearly 3,500 Tesla owners who trialed FSD in April 2024, only 2% kept their subscriptions.

-The wide release of version 12.4.3 introduced the vision-based monitoring system, removing the need for torque-based attention monitoring.
+The wide release of version 12.4.3 introduced the vision-based monitoring system for cars that have interior cameras, removing the need for torque-based attention monitoring.

-In early September 2024 the wide-release of FSD version 12.5.3 introduced Actual Smart Summon and sunglasses support for the vision-based monitoring system.
+In early September 2024, FSD version 12.5.3 introduced Actual Smart Summon and sunglasses support for the vision-based monitoring system.
 Shortly after, Tesla made some changes to its FSD package, changing the name from "Full Self-Driving Capability" to "Full Self-Driving (Supervised)" along with the description.
 At the end of September, Tesla released FSD version 12.5.5 for the Cybertruck, the defining feature of the release being the merging of the city and highway stacks.

 The release of version 12.5.3 deviated from previous software releases.
-Previously, updates would rollout to HW3 vehicles first before rolling out to HW4 vehicles.
-Post-12.5.3, HW4 vehicles received updates inline with HW3 vehicles.
+Previously, updates would roll out to HW3 vehicles before HW4 vehicles.
+Post-12.5.3, HW4 vehicles received updates at the same time as HW3 vehicles.

-In late October 2024, version 12.5.6.1 was rolled out to HW4 vehicles, with general improvements such as the implementation of an end-to-end highway network, improvements to earlier and more natural lane change decisions, and new speed profiles.
+In late October 2024, version 12.5.6.1 was rolled out to HW4 vehicles, with general improvements such as the implementation of an end-to-end highway network, earlier and more natural lane change decisions, and new speed profiles.